 Fiscal and Human Resources

-More information on FSCO’s 2014–15 expenditures is contained within the financial statements and notes which appear later in this report.
+More information on FSCO’s 2015-16 expenditures can be found in the financial statements and notes later in this report.

-On March 31, 2015, FSCO had 442 full time staff.
+On March 31, 2016, FSCO had 435 full-time staff.
 This total does not include legal services staff who are employees of the Ministry of the Attorney General.

 Recovering FSCO’s Costs

 Most of FSCO’s costs are recovered from the regulated sectors through a combination of assessments and fees.
-Under the FSCO Act, the Lieutenant Governor in Council may assess all businesses, individuals and pension plans that form part of a regulated sector with respect to expenditures incurred by the Ministry of Finance, the commission and the FST.
-The Minister of Finance is authorized to establish fees with respect to the regulatory services provided by FSCO.
+Under the FSCO Act, the Lieutenant Governor in Council may assess all businesses, individuals and pension plans that form part of a regulated sector with respect to expenditures incurred by the Ministry of Finance, the Commission and the FST.
+The Minister of Finance is authorized to establish fees with respect to the regulated services provided by FSCO.
+The Minister of Finance is authorized to establish fees with respect to the regulated services provided by FSCO.
+The Minister of Finance is authorized to establish fees with respect to the regulated services provided by FSCO.
+The Minister of Finance is authorized to establish fees with respect to the regulated services provided by FSCO.

 The government supports co-operative corporations by providing an allocation of $500,000 to help cover the costs of administering the sector.